-How David Bowie’s Let’s Dance album nearly caused a rift with his Tony Visconti
+How David Bowie’s Let’s Dance album caused a rift with producer Tony Visconti

 Bowie's 1983 album was a huge milestone in the star's career - but it had an impact on his working relationship with long-time collaborator Visconti.